Pizza vs. Pasta — Health Impact and Nutrition Comparison

-Compared to pizza, Pasta has a lower glycemic index, which decreases fat deposition in the body and maintains a healthier blood glucose level and weight control when consumed in moderation.
+Compared to pizza, pasta has a lower glycemic index, decreasing fat deposition in the body and maintaining a healthier blood glucose level and weight control when consumed in moderation.
 (5)

 After eating pizza, measuring blood glucose levels revealed a significant increase in blood sugar levels, resulting in high hyperglycemia thresholds.
-Type 2 diabetes would develop if this hyperglycemic condition was maintained regularly.
+Type 2 diabetes would develop if this hyperglycemic condition were maintained regularly.
 (6)

-The low glycemic index of pasta doesn’t cause a spike in blood insulin levels and maintains a regular blood glucose level.
+The pasta's low glycemic index doesn't cause a spike in blood insulin levels and maintains a regular blood glucose level.
 In turn, reducing risks of developing metabolic disorders and diabetes.
 (5)

 Eating a well-balanced, healthful homemade pizza has its advantages.